 In 2012, as port planning proceeded, Lamu resident petitioners filed a complaint on behalf of a broader Lamu community affected by the project, including fishers and indigenous communities, who have for generations depended upon and sustainably managed their land and marine natural resources.

 For six years, the case proceeded as Petition 22 of 2012 Mohamed Ali Baadi and Others vs the AG and others.
-Respondents were the Attorney General; Cabinet Secretaries of Environment, Land and Housing, Transport and Infrastructure; Kenya Ports Authority; and the National Environmental Management Authority.
+Respondents were the Attorney General; Cabinet Secretaries of Environment, Land, and Housing, Transport and Infrastructure; Kenya Ports Authority; and the National Environmental Management Authority.

-In its extensive and detailed 109-page judgment on 30 April 2018, the Malindi High Court affirmed the communities’ grievances regarding the Lamu Port project’s lack of public participation, lack of environmental assessment and management plans, and failure to recognise and take into account the fisher community’s traditional fishing rights.
+In its extensive and detailed 109-page judgment on 30 April 2018, the Malindi High Court affirmed the communities’ grievances regarding the Lamu Port project’s lack of public participation, lack of environmental assessment and management plans, and failure to recognize and take into account the fisher community’s traditional fishing rights.
 It also affirmed citizens’ rights to protection of their cultural identity and to a clean and healthy environment.

 The High Court ordered a review of the project’s Environmental Impact Assessment (EIA) licence, development of a Strategic Environmental Assessment, a robust public participation plan, reassessment of the environmental and social externalities of the project, replanting of mangroves, a comprehensive cultural heritage protection plan, and direct compensation for fishers.
 All legal expenses were to be reimbursed to the petitioners.